-However, there are several classes of people with special circumstances who can apply for green cards before the five years are the following:
+However, several people with special circumstances can apply for green cards before five years.
+They include the following:

-- Widows or widowers of US citizens who died honorably serving in the armed forces can apply without having to wait.
+- Widows or widowers of U.S. citizens who died honorably serving in the armed forces can apply without waiting.
 No wait period requirement applies to them.

-- Any member of the US military, with or without a green card, with any period of wartime service, can apply for US citizenship at any time.
+- Any member of the U.S. military, with or without a green card during wartime service, can apply for U.S. citizenship anytime.

-- A green card holder with at least 1 year of peacetime military services can apply for citizenship while in active duty or within 6 months of being honorably discharged from the military.
+- A green card holder with at least 1 year of peacetime military service can apply for citizenship while on active duty or within six months of being honorably discharged from the military.

 The law firm of Michael G. Murray P.A. has an experienced visa lawyer who knows all the ins and outs of immigration law and procedure.
-Contact us today for help processing your application or information on how to go about the process.
-We may just be able to help.
+Contact us today for help processing your application or information on how to proceed.
+We may be able to help.

 Frequently Asked Questions